All About Roofers

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In the United States, there were 146,200 jobs for Roofer in 2016.
+In 2016, there was an estimated number of 146,200 jobs in the United States for Roofer.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Roofer by 2026.
-The BLS estimates 16,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 16,500 job openings in this field each year.

 The states with the most job growth for Roofer are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.